barchart/alerting-service-public/docs/content/product_overview.md

 #### Other

-If you're not interested in direct access and JavaScript isn't suitable for your environment, please contact us at solutions@barchart.com or (866) 333-7587.
+If JavaScript isn't suitable for your environment and you're not interested in direct access, please contact us at solutions@barchart.com or (866) 333-7587.